 - 11.5 million are in the hands of fair.coop funds, whereas 10 million have been donated by Enric Duran

-How do we know this?
-The block explorer shows all transactions and the flow of FairCoins.
-All addresses (=accounts) for funds are listed in this table.
-We are working on a block explorer for FairCoin2, which allows tagging of addresses and transactions, so funds could be tracked live at a glance.
+As the blockchain is a public ledger, everybody can see the amount at each address (=accounts) at the block explorer.
+It shows all transactions and the flow of FairCoins.
+All addresses for funds are listed in this table.
+We are planning to extend the block explorer for FairCoin, to allow tagging of addresses and transactions, so any fund could be tracked live at a glance.

 Who takes care of FairCoins?